4 Innovative Ways Companies are Using Soft Skill Training for Employees

-The disconnect between soft skill training and modern-day companies is that traditional soft skill training methods like in-person sessions focused on situational questions and reading body language are outdated, subject to bias, and challenging to track progress accurately.
+Traditional soft skill training methods like in-person sessions focused on situational questions and reading body language are outdated, subject to bias, and challenging to track progress accurately.
 We’ve set out to fix this common problem in the workplace.

-CapsimInbox, an interactive, inbox simulation platform that provides real-world use scenarios in an immersive learning environment.
+CapsimInbox, an interactive, inbox simulation platform provides real-world use scenarios in an immersive learning environment.
 Unlike on-the-job soft skill training, you don’t need dozens of in-person training hours, and you have objective data to track progress.

 Let’s review how companies use soft skill training for employees in their companies and some live examples of how our clients use simulation training with CapsimInbox.